Acre, Israel: Persian period and classical-Greek antiquity

 About 165 BC Judas Maccabeus defeated the Seleucids in several battles in Galilee, and drove them into Ptolemais.
 About 153 BC Alexander Balas, son of Antiochus IV Epiphanes, contesting the Seleucid crown with Demetrius, seized the city, which opened its gates to him.
 Demetrius offered many bribes to the Maccabees to obtain Jewish support against his rival, including the revenues of Ptolemais for the benefit of the Temple in Jerusalem, but in vain.
 Jonathan Apphus threw in his lot with Alexander; Alexander and Demetrius met in battle and the latter was killed.
-In 150 BC Jonathan was received by him with great honour in Ptolemais.
+In 150 BC Alexander received Jonathan with great honour in Ptolemais.
 Some years later, however, Tryphon, an officer of the Seleucid Empire, who had grown suspicious of the Maccabees, enticed Jonathan into Ptolemais and there treacherously took him prisoner.

 The city was captured by Alexander Jannaeus (ruled c.
-103–76 BC), Cleopatra (r.
-51–30BC) and Tigranes the Great (r.
-95–55BC).
+103–76 BC), Tigranes the Great (r.
+95–55 BC), and Cleopatra (r.
+51–30 BC).
 Here Herod the Great (r.
 37–4 BC) built a gymnasium.

 Roman colony

 Around 37 BC, the Romans conquered the Hellenized Phoenician port-city called Akko.
 It became a colony in southern Roman Phoenicia, called Colonia Claudia Felix Ptolemais Garmanica Stabilis.
-Ptolemais stayed Roman for nearly seven centuries until 636 AD, when was conquered by the Muslim Arabs.
+Ptolemais stayed Roman for nearly seven centuries until 636 AD, when it was conquered by the Muslim Arabs.
 Under Augustus, a gymnasium was built in the city.
 In 4 BC, the Roman proconsul Publius Quinctilius Varus assembled his army there in order to suppress the revolts that broke out in the region following the death of Herod the Great.

 During the rule of the emperor Claudius there was a building drive in Ptolemais and veterans of the legions settled here.
-The city was one of four colonies (with Berytus, Aelia Capitolina and Caesarea Maritima) created in ancient Levant by Roman emperors for veterans of their Roman legions.
+The city was one of four colonies (with Berytus, Aelia Capitolina and Caesarea Maritima) created in the ancient Levant by Roman emperors for Roman veterans.
+During the Great Jewish Revolt (66–73 CE), Acre functioned as a staging point for both Cestius's and Vespasian's campaigns to suppress the revolt in Judaea.

-The city was a center of Romanization in the region, but most of the population was made of local Phoenicians and Jews: as a consequence after the Hadrian times the descendants of the initial Roman colonists were no more speaking Latin and were fully assimilated in less than two centuries (however the local society's customs were Roman).
+The city was a center of Romanization in the region, but most of the population was made of local Phoenicians and Jews: as a consequence after the Hadrian times the descendants of the initial Roman colonists no longer spoke Latin and had become fully assimilated in less than two centuries (however the local society's customs were Roman).
+An important Roman colony (colonia) was established at the city that greatly increased the control of the region by the Romans over the next century with Roman colonists translated there from Italy.
+The Romans enlarged the port and the city grew to more than 20,000 inhabitants in the second century under emperor Hadrian.

-The Christian Acts of the Apostles reports that Luke the Evangelist, Paul the Apostle and their companions spent a day in Ptolemais with the Christian brethren there.

-An important Roman colony (colonia) was established at the city, that greatly increased the control of the region by the Romans in the next century with Roman colonists translated there from Italy.
-The Romans enlarged the port and the city grew to more than 20000 inhabitants in the second century under emperor Hadrian.
 Ptolemais greatly flourished for two more centuries.